johnsamuelwrites/mlscores/README.md

 This package generates multilinguality scores for Wikidata (Wikibase) items, specifically for property and property value labels.
 The scores represent the percentage of labels available in a given language.

+## Context

+### Multilinguality Calculator for Wikidata Items

+`mlscores` analyzes the multilinguality of Wikidata items and properties, providing a measure of how much content is available in different languages.
+By evaluating the completeness of descriptions, labels, and statements (**properties, property values, qualifier properties, qualifier values, reference properties, reference property values**) in multiple languages (e.g., English, French, Spanish,... any supported language), it gives insights into the global accessibility of Wikidata entries.

+Designed to support researchers, data scientists, and Wikidata contributors, this tool helps identify language gaps and prioritize translations to enhance the multilingual coverage of Wikidata's knowledge base.
+Whether you're working on expanding local language content or analyzing cross-language data availability, `mlscores` provides the metrics to guide your efforts.

 ## Installation

 For installation, please follow these steps: